whatwg/cookiestore/explainer.md

 ```

 ### Modifying Insecure Cookies
-The API will be able to fetch insecure cookies, however will only be able to modify secure cookies.
-This will mean that when modifying an insecure cookie with the API, the insecure cookie will automatically be modified to secure.
+The API will be able to fetch insecure cookies, but will only be able to modify secure cookies.
+This will mean that when modifying an insecure cookie with the API, the insecure cookie will automatically be changed to secure.

 ```javascript
 const cookie = await cookieStore.get('insecure-cookie');